Air Crew Medicals

 - Adjacent to Heathrow Airport, with our own car-parking facilities and a link to Terminal 5 shuttle bus

-Heathrow Medical Services is a EASA (CAA) approved Aero-Medical Centre (AeMC) and can perform and issue EU (EASA) Class 1 initial and renewal/revalidation medical examinations.
+Heathrow Medical Services is a CAA approved Aero-Medical Centre (AeMC) and can perform and issue CAA Class 1 initial and renewal/revalidation medical examinations.

 We are conveniently situated near to Heathrow Airport Terminal 5 and have on-site parking and excellent transport links.
 Our team comprises of a number of Aviation Medical Examiners (AME’s) as well as a CAA approved optometrist.
 We provide services for individual pilots, airlines and a number of aviation companies.